lfbrandao/actionscript-mediaplayer/README.md

 Example
 -------
-- The player can be tested using the file bin-debug/test.html.
-Usage: fill the url field -> press load -> press play.
+- The player can be tested using the file `bin-debug/test.html`.
+Usage: `fill the url field -> press load -> press play`.